GSA/open-gsa-redesign/_apidocs/entity-hierarchy.md

 Error codes may change depending on the error given; document will be updated accordingly.

 Error Code|Error Message | Reason/Description
 ----------|--------------|-------------------
-401|Please provide valid Authorization Email & API Key |	API Key and/or Authorization Email is required 401|Encountered error authenticating user.Invalid JWT provided | Invalid 400|active Should only be True or False
-Authorization Email provided
-401|Insufficient privileges to retrieve system account profile as the given organization is invalid |	Invalid Organization ID provided
+401|Please provide valid Authorization Email & API Key |	API Key and/or Authorization Email is required 401|Encountered error authenticating user.Invalid JWT provided | Invalid Authorization Email provided 401|Insufficient privileges to retrieve system account profile as the given organization is invalid |	Invalid Organization ID provided
 400|Error processing GET request |	Invalid JSON format provided 400|$.data: is missing but it is required |	Request JSON is empty 400|"$.requestType: does not have a value in the enumeration [archive_request, unarchive_request, publish_request, update_publish_request, cancel_request, uncancel_request]" ] |	Request Type must be valid for operation
-404|Please provide duns	| Invalid duns provided 401|Insufficient privileges to retrieve entity hierarchy profile as the given organization is not part of the approved FH hierarchy	| Office ID provided is not authorized for system account
+404|Please provide ueiDUNS	| Invalid ueiDUNS provided 401|Insufficient privileges to retrieve entity hierarchy profile as the given organization is not part of the approved FH hierarchy	| Office ID provided is not authorized for system account
 401|Insufficient privilege?

 <p><small><a href="#">Back to top</a></small></p>